TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1283.25 Clinical Supervision

 An applicant must complete 200 hours of clinical supervision of marriage and family therapy.
 At least 100 of these 200 clinical supervision hours must occur following the receipt of the first qualifying degree.
 Up to 100 hours of clinical supervision accumulated during graduate training may be counted toward the required 200 hours of clinical supervision.
-At least 100 of the 200 hours of clinical supervision must be completed with a marriage and family therapy supervisor who has met certain requirements.
+At least 100 of the 200 hours of clinical supervision must be completed with a licensed marriage and family therapy supervisor who has met the requirements set forth in subsection (b).

-a) At least 100 of the 200 hours of clinical supervision shall be completed while fulfilling the clinical experience requirement of Section 1283.20 of this Part and the post-degree professional work experience requirement in Section 1283.15 of this Part.
+a) At least 100 of the 200 hours of clinical supervision shall be completed while fulfilling the clinical experience requirement of Section 1283.20 and the post-degree professional work experience requirement in Section 1283.15.
 Up to 100 hours of clinical supervision accumulated during graduate training for the first qualifying degree may be counted toward the required 200 hours of clinical supervision.

-2) had held an active license as a marriage and family therapist with 5 years clinical experience providing marriage and family therapy after his or her first qualifying degree; or
+2) Held an active license as a licensed marriage and family therapist with five years clinical experience providing marriage and family therapy after the licensee's first qualifying degree; or

-B) 5 years clinical experience providing marriage and family therapy as defined in Section 1283.20;
+B) Five years clinical experience providing marriage and family therapy as defined in Section 1283.20;

 C) provided at least 1000 hours of conjoint therapy; and

-D) either 2 years experience providing clinical supervision of marriage and family therapy (including the supervision of conjoint therapy) or completed a 1 semester hour graduate course in marriage and family therapy supervision (at least 15 contact hours) or the equivalent prior to or during the supervision provided the applicant.
+D) either two years' experience providing clinical supervision of marriage and family therapy (including the supervision of conjoint therapy) or completed a 1 semester hour graduate course in marriage and family therapy supervision, with at least 15 contact hours or the equivalent prior to or during the supervision provided the applicant.

-d) All 200 hours of clinical supervision must meet the requirements set forth in subsections (e), (f), and (g) of this Section.
+d) All 200 hours of clinical supervision must meet the requirements set forth in subsections I, (f), and (g).
+100 of the 200 hours must be individual supervision.

 e) Supervision means the direct clinical review, for the purposes of training or teaching by a supervisor, of the applicant's interaction with a client.
 The purpose of supervision shall be to promote the development of the individual's clinical skills.

-f) Supervision is face to face conversation with a supervisor, usually in periods of approximately one hour each.
+f) "Supervision" means a face-to-face conversation with a supervisor that is live, interactive, and visual.
+Video supervision sessions must be synchronous and permit verbal and visual interaction during supervision, and must comport with confidentiality regulations and laws, usually in periods of approximately one hour each.
 The learning process is sustained and intense.
 Appointments are scheduled on a regular basis.
 Supervision focuses on the raw data from a supervisee's continuing clinical practice, which is available to the supervisor through a combination of direct live observation, co-therapy, written clinical notes, audio and video recordings, and live supervision.
 It is a process clearly distinguishable from personal psychotherapy and is conducted in order to serve professional goals.
 Acceptable modes of supervision are as follows:

-1) Individual supervision shall mean a maximum of 2 supervisees meeting with one supervisor.
+1) Individual supervision shall mean a maximum of two supervisees meeting with one supervisor.

-2) Group supervision shall mean a maximum of 6 supervisees meeting with one supervisor.
+2) Group supervision shall mean a maximum of six supervisees meeting with one supervisor.

 g) The following is not acceptable marriage and family therapy supervision: peer supervision (supervision by a person of equivalent but not superior qualifications, status and experience); supervision by current or former family members or any other person with whom the nature of the personal relationship prevents, or makes difficult, the establishment of a professional supervisory relationship; administrative supervision (administrative supervision by an institutional director or executive, for example, conducted to evaluate job performance or for case management, not the quality of therapy given to a client); a primarily didactic process wherein techniques or procedures are taught in a group setting, classroom, workshop or seminar; staff development, orientation to a field or program or role-playing of family relationships as a substitute for current clinical practice in an appropriate clinical situation.